 To provide minimal support, trellis handles are easily installed and removed.
 They are attached directly to the bathtub for safer leg lifting and body lowering into the tub.
 This simple non-slip design attaches easily and securely to the side of the tub.

 Some of these chairs actually extend beyond the tub and straddle over the rim of the tub.
-It enables the user to sit first on the edge of the chair and swing into the tub.
+It enables the user to sit first on the edge of the chair from the side and swivel himself into the tub.

-Fixtures can be used to provide 3 sided enclosure with hand rails of various sizes and heights on all 3 sides.
+Fixtures can be used to provide 3 sided enclosure with handrails of various sizes and heights on all 3 sides.
 The floor lip of the shower stall is minimal for ease of wheelchair access.
-If no wheel chair is involved, a built-in bench can be included.
-A shower head with an rope type sprayer makes for ease of showering.
+If no wheelchair is involved, a built-in bench can be included.
+A shower head with a sprayer on a flexible hose makes for ease of showering.

-If you have not yet installed a toilet for an elderly user, toilet designs options are available.
+If you have not yet installed a toilet for an elderly user, toilet design options are available.
+Their seat is much higher than a standard toilet, making it easier to get back up after use.
 Some include handles, others an extended bowl, but most provide attachments that provide ease of use.
 Most accessories revolve around the seat itself.

 Another option is a bidet seat that is hand controlled.
 This bidet seat provides an adjustable, oscillating spray and continuous warm water.
 It does not include a lift system.
 Automatic flush sensors can be attached to any system.